 Did your child have a low Apgar score at birth?
-Fitzgerald & Fitzgerald has successfully handled hundreds of birth injury cases involving low Apgar scores.
+The Fitzgerald Law Firm has successfully handled hundreds of birth injury cases involving low Apgar scores.

 What is an Apgar Score?